IES Blog

 Below is a graphic that summarizes these considerations for each IPEDS data tool (click the image to enlarge it).

-By Tara B. Lawley, NCES, and Eric S. Atchison, Arkansas State University and Association for Institutional Research IPEDS Educator
+By Tara B. Lawley, NCES, and Eric S. Atchison, Arkansas State University System and Association for Institutional Research IPEDS Educator

 Going beyond existing menus of statistical procedures: Bayesian multilevel modeling with Stan